Wal-Mart corporate affairs leader Dach to leave in June

 "I've got a lot of energy and a lot of passion for making change and whatever I do next that will be a big part of it," he said.
 "I've got a few more fights left in me."

-(Reporting by Jessica Wohl in Chicago; Editing by Nick Zieminski, Phil Berlowitz and David Gregorio)
+(Reporting by Jessica Wohl in Chicago; Editing by Nick Zieminski and Phil Berlowitz)

 LONDON Sainsbury's , Britain's second largest supermarket group, is to cut up to 400 jobs in a restructuring of its store operations, it said on Friday.